lamdaV/SparkMapReduceLab/introduction/README.md

 ```

 ### Mapping Phase
 Now that data is loaded, we need to a mapper to extract what we really care about: the year and temperature.
-To do so, we will create a python local function.
+To do so, we will create a Python local function.
 ```python
   def temperature_mapper(line):
     # This is very similar to the first day's Java code with Python list comprehension.